HL7/cql/input/pages/01-introduction.md

 ### Relationship to Other HL7 Specifications

 The Clinical Quality Language specification is designed as a domain-specific language suitable for querying as well as a general purpose query language suitable for describing clinical knowledge in a broad range of applications.
 As such, it has relationships to, and can be used by, several other HL7 specifications, as explained in the sections that follow.
-For more information about other HL7 specifications, refer to the the [References](11-d-references.html) section.
+For more information about other HL7 specifications, refer to the [References](11-d-references.html) section.

 #### Health Quality Measure Format (HQMF)